ehn-dcc-development/eu-dcc-business-rules/dcc-business-rules-utils/README.md

 * A `parseRuleId` function to parse a (valid) rule ID (in field `Identifier` of a `Rule`) into its constituent parts.
     That's useful to perform queries on collections of (versions of) rules.
 * A type `ValidationParameters`, and a function `validateDcc` to -you guessed it!- be able to validate a DCC.
+    The underlying selection logic is available through the `applicableRuleVersions` function.
 * Types `ValueSets`, `CompressedValueSets`, and a function `compressValueSets` to transform value sets coming from the EU DCC Gateway into the format necessary by the `validateDcc` function.